 I’m involved with Rootwire as one source for opportunities to learn.
 It’s a gathering designed for experiences of music, art, dance – and most of all, community.
 There are other places and events like this but usually what’s offered is “default world” – the old standard that doesn’t work.

-I find that ROOTWIRE provides a great service – there we can encourage them to step in to places that are unfamiliar and might feel uncomfortable.
-But when we are interested in expanding beyond where we curently are, we have to step across that line of familiarity in order to expand.”
+I find that ROOTWIRE provides a great service – there we can encourage people to step in to places that are unfamiliar and might feel uncomfortable.
+But when we are interested in expanding beyond where we currently are, we have to step across that line of familiarity in order to expand.”